 - Intellectual Property

-The Incoterms 2010 drafting group, led by co-chairs Charles Debattista and Christoph Martin Radtke, were in charge of revising the Incoterms rules.
+The Incoterms 2020 drafting group, led by co-chairs Christoph Martin Radtke and David Lowe, were in charge of revising the Incoterms rules.
 According to the ICC, “The group is formed by experts from various nationalities chosen for their extraordinary contribution to international commercial law and to the International Chamber of Commerce along the years.”

-Here’s a look at the process followed to revise Incoterms:
+Here’s a look at the process followed to revise Incoterms rules:

 After the drafting group made its revisions, the revised drafts were circulated broadly and internationally through ICC National Committees, with the resulting comments and suggestions channeled back to the drafting group.